 \section{{Examples}}

-This section presents a comprehensive set of examples of unimodular discrete spaces together with discussions about their dimensions.
-The main tools for bounding the dimensions can be described as follows.
-Lower bounds are mainly obtained by explicit constructions of equivariant coverings and some general results based on explicit coverings (e.g., Theorem~\ref{thm:one-ended}).
-Upper bounds for the Minkowski dimensions are obtained by constructing either optimal coverings or uniformly bounded coverings.
-The tools for obtaining upper bounds for the Hausdorff dimension will be discussed in Part II.
-These are the \textit{mass distribution principle} and the \textit{unimodular Billingsley lemma}.
-So the upper bounds for most of the examples are completed therein.
+This section presents a set of examples of unimodular discrete spaces together with discussions about their dimensions.
+Recall that the tools for bounding the dimensions are summarized in Remarks~\ref{rem:boundingMinkowski} and~\ref{rem:boundingHausdorff}.
+As mentioned in Remark~\ref{rem:boundingHausdorff}, bounding the Hausdorff dimension from above usually requires the unimodular mass transport principle or the unimodular Billingsley lemma, which will be stated in \formir{Section~\ref{sec:volumeGrowth}}.
+So the upper bounds for \formir{some} of the following examples are completed \formir{later in Subsection~\ref{subsec:remainingproofs}}.